skggm/skggm/README.md

     )
     model.fit(X)

-only one of `ModelAverage` or `QuicGraphLassoCV` can make use of the spark context.
+only one of `ModelAverage` or `QuicGraphicalLassoCV` can make use of the spark context.
 The problem size and number of trials will determine the resolution that gives the fastest performance.

 ## Installation